 Caring for your mom or dad can present very different challenges than caring for a spouse.
 Share experiences and ideas; support each other in navigating the care and support of a parent.
 The group facilitator is Stephanie Davis.

 Alzheimer’s/Dementia Caregiver Support Group

 This meeting is open to anyone living with and/or caring for a loved one with Alzheimer’s or Dementia.
 A time to vent, share, learn and offer to others on a similar path.
-Group led by Myrna Gordon.
+Group led by Myrna.
 Respite is offered.

 Alzheimer’s/Dementia “Experienced Caregiver” Support Group

 This group is made up of “experienced caregivers” who have attended support group for 2 years or more and are living with and/or caring for a loved one with Alzheimer’s or Dementia.
 A time to vent, share, learn and offer to others on a similar path.
-Group facilitated by Leta Nadler and Manij Taban.
+Group facilitated by Leta and Manij.
 Respite is offered.

 This support group is for anyone caring for a spouse, child, parent, neighbor or friend, if you’ve placed someone or they’re living at home.
 Come share your experience with others, learn from theirs, start feeling empowered.
 The group facilitator is Stephanie Davis.

 2nd & 4th Thursday, February 11 & 25, 10-11:30 am